TudorL-CU/HIST1900_Memex/docs/Topic 1/Memex Checkpoint 3/Source Notes 3/IP over Avian Carriers.md

 **Summary**

-IP over Avian carriers is a joke concerning the carrying of IP traffic(packets) by homing pigeons.
+IP over Avian carriers is a joke concerning the carrying of IP traffic(packets) by homing pigeons. (background knowledge for IP communication can be found in [[A Protocol for Packet Network Intercommunication]])

 Due to the inconsistent method of delivering packets, IP over Avian Carriers suffers from high latency(haha) and a high degree of packet loss(eaten by eagles?)